 a devout faith in the virtue of his ancestry.
 Born and raised

-in Buffalo NY, Erni dreamed of a cultural and spiritual sanctuary where young people would learn that, God is a God of all races and ethnic group The first meetings of the African Cultural Center incorporated in the mid-60s as the African-American Cultural Center- were held on Friday and Saturday nights in a funeral home.
+in Buffalo NY, Erni dreamed of a cultural and spiritual sanctuary where young people would learn that God is a God of all races and ethnic groups.
+The first meetings of the African Cultural Center incorporated in the mid-60s as the African-American Cultural Center- were held on Friday and Saturday nights in a funeral home.
 Soon after, the group moved to the basement of a church near Glenwood Avenue, where drummer Oba-Ya began the first AACC drumming lessons.
-Infuriated, the clergy expelled Erni and his group
+Infuriated, the clergy expelled Erni and his group in 1963.

 The AACC first occupied the Masten Avenue location, which was a former welding business, as a tenant, maintaining its programs on a monthly United Fund stipend.
 With an eye toward the long term viability of the institution, Erni and the board mounted a capital campaign to raise funds to purchase the property and achieve a degree of financial independence.

 Now under the guidance of Tina Washington-Abubeker, the African American Cultural Center continues to evolve in response to the changing landscape of real time and the future.
 It serves clientele ages six through senior throughout the city of Buffalo, and remains a sentinel to Malcolm's founding vision.
 With a careful eye on meeting the contemporary needs of its users and patrons, its mission remains steadfast to the guiding principles and ancient rhythms of the ancestry it promotes and preserves.